oatpp/website/docs/about/README.md

 Latest version `1.1.0` :tada:

-Oat++ is an open-source C++ web framework for development of highly scalable and resource-efficient web applications.
+Oat++ is an open-source C++ web framework for highly scalable and resource-efficient web applications.
 It provides all the necessary components for production-grade development, including:

 - Advanced REST framework with request parameters mapping and Swagger-UI annotations.